-- The ELCA is promoting a brand of "universal salvation."
+- The ELCA is promoting a universalism.
+In 2017 the top bishop of the ELCA said that there may be a hell "but I think it is empty."
 The first printing of the ELCA's Augsburg Fortress Lutheran Study Bible says, "Jesus includes in salvation people who do not believe in him or even know about him."
 That is not Biblical.
 Is this the denomination we want to have ties to?

 Would you please put on the council's agenda for the next meeting, "other reasons for leaving the ELCA" and discuss those I've brought up.